confluentinc/ksql/design-proposals/klip-5-internal-schemas-for-KSQL-engine.md

 The internal schema will only be used in executing DML statements.
 When the engine receives a DML statement (CSAS, CTAS, INSERT INTO, SELECT), it builds an internal schema with valid field names for the given source schema(s).
-This will be done by extending the current KSQLSchema class by adding the internal schema to it.
+This will be done by extending the current LogicalSchema class by adding the internal schema to it.
 The internal schema field names can follow a predefined protocol so that KSQL engine would build the same internal schema for a given external schema everytime.
 As an example, let’s consider we use the index of the field in the schema as a prefix to a constant string value to